 Date of Period

 Kristin Meuser has been painting the land in various mediums for over 35 years.
 Several years ago her love of nature lead her to the Sierra Nevada Field Campus where she studied nature journaling with Jack Laws, watercolor with Andie Thrams and writing with Sarah Rabkin.
 Her career as a graphic designer gives her journal pages a sense of structured variety and a delightfully cohesive overall effect.
 She has been teaching watercolor nature journaling for the past 5 years privately and at art and retreat centers in California.
+She now splits her teaching time between California and the Las Vegas Valley.
 Her work is found in private collections; it has been shown regionally, and has been represented by the Ansel Adams Gallery in Yosemite.
 For more information, visit: On the Trail Nature Journaling

 Supplies and Other Useful Items